Profit, revenue slump at Union Pacific, but volume improves

 Revenue fell 11% to $4.92 billion, also shy of analyst expectations for $4.98 billion.

-Volume fell 4% compared with last year, a significant improvement over the second quarter when volume plunged 20% as factories and businesses shut down with COVID-19 infections spreading in the U.S.
+Volume fell 4% compared with last year, but that was a significant improvement over the second quarter when volume plunged 20% as factories and businesses shut down with COVID-19 infections spreading in the U.S.

+Union Pacific CEO Lance Fritz said the industrial economy remains weak and conditions vary widely across all the different businesses the railroad serves, yet generally the economy is improving.
+But he said it’s hard to predict the pace of recovery because of the ongoing coronavirus outbreak.

+“It’s all going to be predicated on how we are handling the COVID pandemic and building confidence in consumers that they can quote-unquote ‘Get back to normal,” Fritz said.

 Union Pacific cut its expenses 12% to $2.89 billion during the quarter.
 Edward Jones analyst Jeff Windau said even though costs were down, the railroad’s results were hurt by some unusual expenses, including severance pay and higher state and local taxes.
 But he said things are looking up heading into the rest of the year.